-Taking responsibility now lets you look your grandchildren in the eye later.
-Soil health and human health are closely linked.
-With the soil as a building block, the goal should be a mosaic landscape where the vegetation is in as many layers as possible.
-A drought-resistant landscape with the least maintenance possible.
-To make people and nature happy.
+Taking responsibility now ensures that you can look your grandchildren straight in the eye later on.
+The health of the soil and the health of man are closely related.
+Using the soil as a building block, we must strive for a mosaic landscape with as little maintenance as possible.
+A landscape that makes both people and nature happy.

 Most people need structure and that’s okay.
 However, nature needs chaos to flourish.
 Can it go together?
 Without a doubt!
 The two can be perfectly combined with each other.
 The keywords of sustainable design: contained chaos.
 The closer the house, the more understandable the design, the further it is, the more the design fits into its surroundings.
 This methodology adapts to almost all architectural styles and landscapes.

 Our current agriculture is going through a difficult period.
 Farmers are dying, farmland is depleted.
 Pesticides and fertilizers have a negative impact on our environment, our health and the soil.
 Through agro-ecological methods, it is possible to revive agricultural land and develop an economically viable business based on renewable and circular principles.